Our journey started when we found ourselves at the same place, at the same time;

 and spiritually (seeking after God).

-She has 30 years of experience in education from multiple settings–both in home school, and public school.
+30 years of experience in education from multiple settings–both in public school, and home school.

 Alise is known to be a catalyst for positive change.